STIXProject/java-stix/README.md

 # java-stix

-The JAXB generated Java bindings for STIX with additional convenience methods.
-STIX is the Structured Threat Information eXpression (STIX), a standardized language used to represent structured cyber threat information.
+Java bindings for STIX, the Structured Threat Information eXpression language used for representing structured cyber threat information.

 This effort is being developed under the official [STIXProject](http://stixproject.github.io/).